peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

     public byte[] EncodeToBytes​(CBOREncodeOptions options) Writes the binary representation of this CBOR object and returns a byte array of that representation, using the specified options for encoding the object to CBOR format.
-If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the byte array in an undefined order.
-The example code given in <see cref='M:PeterO.Cbor.CBORObject.WriteTo(System.IO.InputStream)'/> can be used to write out certain keys of a CBOR map in a given order.
+For the CTAP2 canonical ordering, which is useful for implementing Web Authentication, call this method as follows: <code>EncodeToBytes(new CBOREncodeOptions(false, false, true))</code>

 **Parameters:**